GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab5-solution/README.md

 A new Payment is created every second.

 4.1 Run the BillBuddyPaymentFeeder using Intellij:
-Use the same instructions as used for the BillBuddyAccountFeeder.
+1. Use the same instructions as used for the BillBuddyAccountFeeder.
+2. Another option is to run/deploy it from the GS command line:<br>
+    `cd %XAP_HOME/bin`<br>
+    `./gs.sh pu deploy BillBuddyPaymentFeeder ~/xap-dev-training/xap-dev-training-lab5-solution/BillBuddyPaymentFeeder/target/BillBuddyPaymentFeeder.jar`<br>

 4.2 Validate Payments were written to the space using gs-ui.
 You may choose to view Payment Objects using the Query operation of gs-ui.